@chuzyrf8 tweeted link to Thank you!. 2018-08-28 09:37:47 -0700

-- GROW Fontana (Grassroots Rising and Organizing to Win)
+- Organizer/Founder, GROW Fontana (Grassroots Rising and Organizing to Win)

 - Founder and Organizing Team Member, Progressive Alliance of the Inland Empire

-- Co-founder and grassroots leader, Inland Empire for Bernie and San Bernardino County for Bernie NOW Inland Empire for Our Revolution
+- Co-founder and grassroots leader, Inland Empire for Our Revolution (formerly Inland Empire for Bernie and San Bernardino County for Bernie)

 - National Delegate 2016 to Democratic Convention

 - Reform Immigration for America

 - Citizens Action for Peace

 - Inland Communities Fellowship of Reconciliation (IC FOR)

 - Sierra Club National